-The parent company of Mohegan Sun Pocono is already involved in the online gambling industry.
-Will that give it a leg up in the PA online casino industry?
+The parent company of Mohegan Sun Pocono is already involved in online gambling.
+Will that give it a leg up in the online casino industry in Pennsylvania?

 The Mohegan Tribe has done a good job of keeping up with emerging gambling technology.

 Real-money online gambling is illegal in Connecticut, but the tribe’s flagship property does have a social casino.
 Mohegan Sun also runs daily fantasy sports promotions through a partnership with FanDuel.

 The opposite is true in New Jersey.
 The tribe does not have a land-based property in the state, but it does operate an NJ online casino.
 MoheganSunCasino.com has been live since 2015 under the Resorts AC license, offering a full slate of casino games.